Logarithmic laws and unique ergodicity

 This allows us to show that the criterion for unique ergodicity in \cite{rodrigo:area1} (Theorem \ref{thm:UE} above) is satisfied.
-To prove (\ref{eq:key estimate}) we assume that there exists an $\epsilon>0$ and a long stretch of $t$ so that for these $t$.
-During this long stretch of $t$, many different curves become the shortest curves at different times during this stretch.
-We use the technique of combining complexes due to Kerckhoff, Masur and Smillie \cite{KMS} to build subcomplexes of our surface from saddle connections making up these simple closed curves.
-Our Proposition \ref{prop:baby} shows that, in the presence of (\ref{eq:clump}), curves that become the shortest at later times have to cross the boundary of earlier complexes which we had considered.
-This allows us to combine curves which become the shortest to earlier complexes in order to build complexes with more saddle connections.
-We eventually accumulate enough saddle connections to triangulate the surface.
-However, our argument is effective and in the presence of (\ref{eq:clump}) we do this while all the systoles are simultaneously short and so our complex has small area.
-This is a contradiction and allows us to prove that (\ref{eq:clump}) cannot be satisfied for too long stretches of time.
-Therefore in the presences of Masur's generic bound for some $t$ in any long enough stretch we must satisfy (\ref{eq:key estimate}). \begin{rem} We should point out that although the logarithmic law (\ref{eqn:SystLogLaw}) is sufficient for unique ergodicity, it is not necessary; the Veech dichotomy for Veech surfaces provide counterexamples.
-Indeed a residual set of directions on a Veech surface do not satisfy Masur's log law and are also uniquely ergodic. \end{rem} \begin{rem} Since the present work is concerned with questions of unique ergodicity, we will be working under the assumption at all times that the vertical flow, whose ergodicity properties we are studying, is \textbf{minimal}, i.e., every orbit which is defined for all time is dense in the surface. \end{rem} \begin{ques}Is there a flat surface $(X,\omega)$ so that $\underset{t >0}{\limsup}\, \frac{-\log(\delta_t)}{\log t}<1$ and the vertical flow on $\omega$ is not uniquely ergodic?
-The example in Section \ref{sec:example} shows that there exists a flat surface $(X,\omega)$ so that $\underset{t>0}{\limsup}\, \frac{-\log(\delta_t)}{\log t}=1$ and the vertical flow is not uniquely ergodic. \end{ques} \begin{shoutouts} J. C. was supported by NSF grants DMS-135500 and DMS-1452762.
+To prove (\ref{eq:key estimate}) we assume that there exists an $\epsilon>0$ and a large interval so that for all $t$ in this interval.
+During this long stretch of $t$, many different curves become the shortest curves at different times.
+We use the technique of combining complexes due to Kerckhoff, Masur and Smillie \cite{KMS} to build subcomplexes of our surface from saddle connections which make up these the simple closed curves which have the shortest length at different times in this stretch of $t$.
+Our Proposition \ref{prop:baby} shows that, in the presence of (\ref{eq:clump}), curves that become the shortest at later times have to cross the boundary of complexes which we had already considered.
+This allows us to combine curves which become the shortest with the complexes we considered earlier.
+Doing this enough times, we eventually accumulate enough saddle connections to triangulate the surface.
+However, our argument is effective and in the presence of (\ref{eq:clump}) we do this while all the curves are simultaneously short and so our complex has small area.
+This is a contradiction and allows us to prove that (\ref{eq:clump}) cannot be satisfied for too long stretches of time (this is the content of Proposition \ref{prop:contr}).
+Therefore in the presence of (\ref{eqn:SystLogLaw}), for some $t$ in any long enough stretch we must satisfy (\ref{eq:key estimate}).
+Proposition \ref{prop:gap} then shows that having (\ref{eq:key estimate}) along a set of positive upper density implies (\ref{eqn:divergence}), which gives unique ergodicity. \begin{rem} We should point out that although the logarithmic law (\ref{eqn:SystLogLaw}) is sufficient for unique ergodicity, it is not necessary; the Veech dichotomy for Veech surfaces provide counterexamples.
+Indeed a residual set of directions on a Veech surface do not satisfy Masur's log law and are also uniquely ergodic. \end{rem} \begin{rem} Since the present work is concerned with questions of unique ergodicity, we will be working under the assumption at all times that the vertical flow, whose ergodicity properties we are studying, is \textbf{minimal}, i.e., every orbit which is defined for all time is dense in the surface. \end{rem} The example in \S \ref{sec:example} shows that there exists a flat surface $(X,\omega)$ so that $\underset{t\rightarrow \infty}{\limsup}\, \frac{-\log(\delta_t)}{\log t}=1$ and the vertical flow is not uniquely ergodic.
+This motivates us to ask the following question. \begin{ques*}Is there a flat surface $(X,\omega)$ so that $\underset{t \rightarrow \infty}{\limsup}\, \frac{-\log(\delta_t)}{\log t}<1$ and the vertical flow on $(X,\omega)$ is not uniquely ergodic? \end{ques*} \begin{shoutouts} J. C. was supported by NSF grants DMS-135500 and DMS-1452762.
 R. T. was supported by Supported by BSF grant 2010428, ERC starting grant DLGAPS 279893, and NSF Postdoctoral Fellowship DMS-1204008.
 Both authors thank ICERM, Oberwolfach and CIRM where work was done on this project.
 We heartily thank Alex Eskin for pointing out the important distinction between the flat geometry versus the hyperbolic one, especially for comparing distances in moduli space. \end{shoutouts}